SaltyGraham/Azutoru/README.md

 * Parry
   * Another defensive chi move, Parry lets chiblockers who are sneaking to block attacks that originate close to them (up to 5 blocks away).
 This allows for some close-ranged defensive capabilities
 ### Earth
+* RaiseEarth
+  * A rework of ProjectKorra's RaiseEarth.
+It combines the multiple orientations of JedCore's EarthPillar move (horizontal walls, walls coming from the ceiling, etc.) with a new function, the throwing of a RaiseEarth column or wall.
+Right-clicking a RaiseEarth wall will throw it forward horizontally until it hits a solid block and disintegrates.
 #### Combos
 * EarthShift
   * Allows an earthbender to displace a target on the ground, disorienting them